apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 Flag to indicate whether or not a specification is considered valid.
 If false, the rest of the document is in an unknown state.

-## `/hoya-internal`: internal confiugration
+## `/slider-internal`: internal confiugration

 Stores internal configuration options.
 These parameters are not defined in this document.

 ## `/diagnostics`: diagnostics sections

-Persisted list of information about Hoya.
+Persisted list of information about Slider.

 Static information about the file history